NationalSecurityAgency/kmyth/sgx/TESTING.md

 The proxy provides an ECDH server connection and a TLS client connection.
 It implements the 'retrieve key' protocol, described at a high level below, over its ECDH connection with the SGX enclave client.
-It emulates an interface with a remote KMIP key server over its TLS connection.
-Overall, it supports retrieving a demonstration key value that is requested by the enclave client from the remote 'demo server' and returning it to the enclave client.
+It provides an interface with a remote KMIP key server over its TLS connection.
+Overall, it supports retrieving a key value that is requested by the enclave client from the remote server and returning it to the enclave client.

 #### Usage